 In Jordan's Wadi Rum, stargaze at a desert camp and explore the landscape of Lawrence of Arabia's exploits.
 Enjoy an authentic nomad experience by camping in the Erg Chebbi sand dunes in Morocco.

-Ancient CivilisationsThe other-worldliness of Petra in Jordan, the size and majesty of the pyramids and temples in Egypt and the scope of Tunisia's Roman ruins cannot be beaten.
+Ancient CivilizationsThe other-worldliness of Petra in Jordan, the size and majesty of the pyramids and temples in Egypt and the scope of Tunisia's Roman ruins cannot be beaten.

 BeachesSnorkel and dive in the Red Sea, relax on the fine sandy beaches of Tunisia, float on Jordan's Dead Sea or watch turtles shuffle into the waves in Oman.

 Waterfalls, orchards and mud-brick Berber villages await walkers in Morocco's High Atlas.
 In Jordan explore scenic wadis and nature reserves.
 The Al Hajar range in Oman is replete with paths and excellent views.

 In a nutshell

 Morocco is incredibly diverse: it's got everything from the majestic High Atlas mountains to the sweeping Atlantic coast and the timeless Sahara.
-Add medieval cities with labyrinthine souks, Moorish architecture, picturesque mud villages and colourful Berber tribes, and you could be stepping into the pages of the 'Arabian Nights'.
+Add medieval cities with labyrinthine souks, Moorish architecture, picturesque mud villages and colorful Berber tribes, and you could be stepping into the pages of the 'Arabian Nights'.

 Marrakesh encapsulates the essence of Morocco.
-Start at the Djema el-Fna in the centre of the old medina, where you can see everything from acrobats to snake charmers.
-As the sun sets the itinerant chefs set up their stalls, best seen from one of the rooftop cafes: watch the smoke rising from their stoves as twinkling lights pepper the square.
+Start at the Djemaa el-Fna in the center of the old medina, where you can see everything from acrobats to snake charmers.
+As the sun sets the itinerant chefs set up their stalls, best seen from one of the rooftop cafés: watch the smoke rising from their stoves as twinkling lights pepper the square.

 Nothing beats the feel of a traditional hammam (steam bath).
 There are several Western-style ones in Marrakesh but if you are really brave, we can recommend some local ones.